opensearch-project/documentation-website/_dashboards/workspace/manage-workspace.md

 ## Delete your workspace

-Deleting a workspace will remove all assets(except data source) within it and the workspace itself.
-This operation cannot be undone, and all assets will be permanently deleted.
+Deleting a workspace will remove all assets (except data source) within it and the workspace itself.
+This operation cannot be undone, and all associated assets will be permanently deleted.

 To delete a workspace, you must be a dashboard administrator.
 Otherwise, the delete icon will not be visible.
 See [how to configure dashboard administrators]({{site.url}}{{site.baseurl}}/dashboards/workspace/workspace-acl/#config-dashboard-admin) for more information.
 {: .note}